JohanGustafsson91/react-native-drawer-toolbar-navigator/README.md

 # react-native-drawer-toolbar-navigator

-A react native example for Android that uses Drawermenu, Toolbar and the navigator
+A React Native example for Android that uses Navigation drawer, Toolbar and the navigator for routing.

 Setup:
 - Clone repo